jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 ![representation of the model](/assets/images/amlproject.png)

 We will now present the general idea behind the model.
 This is a blueprint of what will be undertaken in the coming months.

+> We have to emphasize that ChIP binding does not mean a direct regulation to a gene, (neither does it means a direct binding to the DNA sequence).
+Wether it is up or down regulation of a gene depends on the entire set of regulators in presence and likely how they are placed between one another.

 #### Defining enhancers